 To open this folder, bring up the Run box, type shell:common startup and hit Enter.

-You can add shortcuts of the programs you want to start with you Windows in this folder
+You can add shortcuts to the programs you want to start with your Windows in this folder.

 2] Add Programs to startup using freeware